 Credit Card Tokenization VS Encryption

 Credit card tokenization and credit card encryption are similar in that they both hide sensitive data from would-be interceptors.
-Both are security measures, and recently, standard features of modern payment gateways that happen to use two completely different processes to protect customer data during legitimate online transactions.
+Both technologies are security measures designed to detect and prevent credit card fraud.
+Although they’re standard features of modern payment gateways, they use completely different technical processes to protect customer data during online transactions.

-Merchants can use credit card tokenization to replace a customer’s actual card data with a token: a completely randomized (sometimes alphanumeric) number.
+Merchants can use credit card tokenization to replace a customer’s actual card data with a token: a completely randomized alphanumeric character string.
 With tokenization, merchants can safely obtain a token and pass it back to a “table” that holds actual credit card data without ever exposing a customer’s real payment card information.
 Encryption, on the other hand, encodes a customer’s credit card data together with a “key” that can decode it.
 Merchants can use credit card encryption to protect card information with an algorithm and transmit it over a network where it must be decrypted using the key.

 Credit Card Tokenization VS EMV

-EMV, which simply stands for EuroPay, Mastercard, and Visa, differs from tokenization in that it directly relates to a customer’s physical credit card.
+EMV (EuroPay, Mastercard, and Visa) technology differs from tokenization in that it directly relates to a customer’s physical credit card.
 EMV, like tokenization, protects customer data by “hiding” it during a transaction.
 And like encryption, EMV stores sensitive payment information right on its microprocessor chip, which encrypts the digital signature that’s used during a transaction.

 How Does Tokenization Work?

 Credit card tokenization hides sensitive payment information using a randomized number called a token.
 Alphanumeric tokens allow for sensitive customer card information to safely pass from a merchant’s tokenization system to “tables” inside of the tokenization system.
 Tokenization stores actual credit card information in these tables rather than in tokens.